 • Timekeeping is considered a provincial and territorial responsibility

-Though have a bit of extra light in the evening, the sun will rise later than you'd like, and the switch isn't universally popular.
+The days will continue to get shorter in the lead up to the winter solstice next month, and the switch isn't universally popular.
 And according to science, Daylight Saving Time may actually be harmful.

 Here are four terrible effects of Daylight Saving Time to mull over before it comes back into effect in the spring.